emmt/MiRA/USAGE.md

   ````

   where `τ` is the edge threshold and `η` the scale of the finite differences
   to estimate the local gradient of the image.

-Different scales can be set for
+  Different scales can be set for different dimensions by providing a list of
-  different dimensions by providing a list of values to `-eta`, *e.g.*
+  values to `-eta`, *e.g.* `-eta=1,1,0.3`.
+By default, `-eta=1` which implies
+  that all finite differences are scaled the same.
+If any of the scales set by
+  `-eta=...` is zero, then no regularity is imposed along the corresponding
+  dimensions.

-  `-eta=1,1,0.3`.
-By default, `-eta=1`.
-Using a very small edge threshold,
+  Using a very small edge threshold `τ`, compared to the norm of the local
-  compared to the norm of the local gradients, mimics the effects of *total
+  gradients, mimics the effects of *total variation* (TV) regularizations.
-  variation* (TV) regularizations.
-Conversely, using a very small edge
+  Conversely, using a very small edge threshold yields a regularization
-  threshold yields a regularization comparable to *quadratic smoothness*.
+  comparable to *quadratic smoothness*.

 * **Quadratic compactness** is selected with the following options: